In our study of Jonah chapter three, we look at God's mercy and willingness to give people a second chance.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Then the word of the Lord came to Jonah a second time: 'Go to the great city of Nineveh and proclaim to it the message I give you.'
+The word of ADONAI came to Yonah a second time: "Set out for the great city of Ninveh, and proclaim to it the message I will give you."

 After Jonah's resurrection from chapter two, God gave him a second chance to listen and obey His instructions.
 This passage can serve to comfort us as we all let the Lord down but, just as with Jonah here, God waits to give us the second chance to put aside ourselves and listen to Him.
 (He knows what is best for us!)